 - Correct for both horizontal and vertical misalignment

-Watch this video for a step-by-step shaft alignment performed with the Vibralign Fixturlaser EVO
+Watch the following video for a step-by-step shaft alignment performed with the Vibralign Fixturlaser EVO